bpintos/smart-trajectory-planning/01_ProjectManagement/04_LessonsLearnt/README.md

-lessons learnt at the end of the project
+folder which contains the lessons learnt at the end of the project